Microchip-MPLAB-Harmony/net_apps_pic32mz/apps/tcpip_tcp_server/docs/readme_hardware_configuration.md

 ---
 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# TCP/IP TCP Client Hardware Configuration
+# TCP/IP TCP Server Hardware Configuration

 This is the following section describes the hardware configurations and one of the configuration can be used for this application demonstration.